Magne Furuholmen: Solo projects and collaborations

-In 2012 Magne Furuholmen was a mentor on the show The Voice – Norges beste stemme.
+In 2012, Magne Furuholmen was a mentor on the show The Voice – Norges beste stemme.
 His talent Martin Halla won the contest and had his first album produced by Furuholmen himself who is also a songwriter/producer for other artists.

-In 2014 Furuholmen agreed to compose the songs and supervise the recordings for the Norwegian film "Beatles".
+In 2014, Furuholmen agreed to compose the songs and supervise the recordings for the Norwegian film "Beatles".

-In August 2019 Magne Furuholmen released a new solo song titled This is now America on Instagram, which was the first single form his 2019 album White Xmas Lies.
+In August 2019, Magne Furuholmen released a new solo song titled This is now America on Instagram, which was the first single from his 2019 album White Xmas Lies.
 Furuholmen explained that this song was a protest song in direct protest to the Trump administration in an interview with Rolling Stone.
 The single was published along with a home-made music video directed and edited by his son Thomas.